SLOW IT DOWN, CLEAN IT UP | A NEW BIO-RETENTION INSTALLATION

 27 Jun 2019

 The installation of two bio-retention basins in Bardon Ridge required a powerful machine to complete the job quickly and efficiently.
-Find out why The Hills Rockslinger was the ideal solution.
+Find out why the Scapeworks Australia's Rockslinger was the ideal solution.

 The work was completed in one and a half days with a total of 900 cubic metres of material placed through the powerful machine.
 A 15T excavator loaded the Rockslinger onsite to create an efficient and exact system, enabling the job to be done quickly without compromising the basin’s structural integrity.